chapter-three/applenews/README.md

     $ mv php-curl-class-4.6.9 php-curl-class
     ```

     **NOTE: The Apple News library is currently gated in a private repo.
 The curl command won't work until it is publicly released.
-You can download from [the Apple News GitHub page](https://github.com/chapter-three/AppleNews/tree/0.3.3), if you have access to it.**
+You can download from [the Apple News GitHub page](https://github.com/chapter-three/AppleNewsAPI/tree/0.3.4), if you have access to it.**

 3. While still inside the libraries folder, run the following curl command:

     ```shell
-    $ curl -L https://github.com/chapter-three/AppleNews/archive/0.3.3.tar.gz | tar xz
+    $ curl -L https://github.com/chapter-three/AppleNewsAPI/archive/0.3.4.tar.gz | tar xz
-    $ mv AppleNews-0.3.3 AppleNews
+    $ mv AppleNewsAPI-0.3.4 AppleNewsAPI
     ```

 4. After the libraries are downloaded, your should have directories matching the following paths.
 You may need to rename the folders you just downloaded to match):

     ```
-    sites/all/libraries/AppleNews/[files start here]
+    sites/all/libraries/AppleNewsAPI/[files start here]
     sites/all/libraries/php-curl-class/[files start here]
     ```

-5. [Add the apple_news module](https://www.drupal.org/documentation/install/modules-themes) to your code base  and enable it using the Drush command:
+5. [Add the applenews module](https://www.drupal.org/documentation/install/modules-themes) to your code base  and enable it using the Drush command:

-    **NOTE: The apple_news module can't be downloaded using [Drush](https://github.com/drush-ops/drush).
+    **NOTE: The applenews module can't be downloaded using [Drush](https://github.com/drush-ops/drush).
 It must be manually added to the sites/all/modules/contrib directory.
-If you have access to the repo, you can download the module from [the github page](https://github.com/chapter-three/apple_news)**
+If you have access to the repo, you can download the module from [the github page](https://github.com/chapter-three/applenews)**

     ```shell
-    $ drush en apple_news -y
+    $ drush en applenews -y
     ```

-    The apple_news_example module defines a nicely styled export and a few more sophisticated components.
+    The applenews_example module defines a nicely styled export and a few more sophisticated components.

     ```shell
-    $ drush en apple_news_example -y
+    $ drush en applenews_example -y
     ```

 If you enable the module before downloading the required libraries, you will receive error messages telling you download them.
 Please try re-installing the libraries or check out the [Troubleshooting Section](#troubleshooting).